 The Name Game - What is the correct name for the image shown?
-A 1, 2, 3 B The rule of three C The fitting trifecta D The fitting triangle E The fitting tree

 Adjusting Frames:

 Metal frames are adjusted as they are.
 There is no need to heat a metal frame for adjustment.
 To adjust a plastic frame, two types of heating elements can be used, the "salt pan," which now contains heated glass beads, and the more modern hot air blower.
 When using heat to perform adjustments, it is best to hold the frame in the heat source in the position you desire (stressed) until you feel it begin to bend.
 The moment you feel it begin to move, remove it from the heat source and hold it in place until it cools, or run it under cold water to cool the frame.